Nearly everything is cheaper on the south

 before cashing them in.

-With the new restrictions, this is no longer true and the peso is now strengthening against the US Dollar.
-You will also need to show your passport to exchange US $s.
+With the new restrictions, this is no longer true and the peso is now stronger against the US Dollar.

 If you do bring foreign currency, be sure that